-Luna Display supports the new M1 Apple Silicon chip on Mac, though there are some hardware limitations on the number of external displays allowed.
-Be sure to check Apple's device technical specifications to see what is compatible with your Mac.
+Luna Display supports the M1 Apple Silicon chip on Mac, though there are some hardware limitations on the number of external displays allowed.
+Be sure to check Apple's device technical specifications to see what is compatible with your specific M1 Mac.

 - Operation system: Microsoft Windows 10 64-bit, Build 1809 or later

 - Processor: Intel or AMD processor with 64-bit support; 2 GHz or faster

 - GPU: Intel HD Graphics 520, AMD Radeon RX Vega 3, NVIDIA GeForce 820M or later; or equivalent DirectX 11 compatible GPU.